uesg21221/uesgs-arras/README.md

 ## Setup Guide (Webhost)

+Don't have a supported device or don't want to mess around with localhost?
+Get a webhost to do the dirty work for you.

 This guide will specifically go through setting up your server on [Glitch](https://glitch.com).
 These steps should be similar you use Replit or another webhost.

 Click the "New project" button at the top-right of the dashboard, and select "Import from GitHub".
 When prompted for the URL of the repository, type in `https://github.com/Taureon/aps-plus-plus.git`.